Modern Slavery Statement

 Arm is a participant member of the UN Global Compact (UNGC), which asks companies to operate in ways that, at a minimum meet fundamental responsibilities for human rights, labour, environment, and anti-corruption.
 UNGC companies commit to incorporating Ten Principles into their strategies, policies, and procedures to demonstrate their commitment and integrity.
 We submit an annual enhanced Communication on Progress Questionnaire which focuses on the five disclosure areas of governance, human rights, labour, environment and anti-corruption and is designed to help participating companies monitor performance across the Ten Principles.
 Our annual Communication on Progress against the United Nations Global Compact Principles can be found online.

 Arm has been a supporter of the UK Living Wage Campaign since 2015.
 The Living Wage is a voluntary higher rate of base pay (based on the cost of living) which we, as an accredited Living Wage Employer, have committed to paying all our direct employees as a minimum.

 Our Supply Base: Assessing and Managing Risk

-As an IP company, we do not have an extensive supply chain of raw materials coming into the business.
-We do, however, purchase a wide range of goods and services from a large number of suppliers who are distributed globally.
-These include the businesses that supply the IT infrastructure and services to support our globally distributed development teams, the facilities and building maintenance required to safely and securely provide for our rapidly growing workforce, and the global consulting, accounting and legal services from the hundreds of smaller suppliers who enable us to operate effectively.
+As an IP company, we do not have an extensive tiered supply base for the provision of raw materials coming into the business.
+We do, however, purchase a wide range of goods and services from approximately 3000 diverse suppliers who operate globally, regionally, and locally.
+Our suppliers provide products and services to Arm’s revenue generating components and its enabling functions.
+Our suppliers help our people to innovate and operate successfully.
 We attach great importance to the supply side of our value chain.